vdotok/Android-chat/README.md

 <b>Build Project:</b>
 * Connect your phone with system in a <b>File-sharing Mode</b>
-* You can find your phone name in running devices list, as described in the below image
+* You can find your phone name in <b>running devices</b> list, as described in the below image
 * Select your device and click on <b>Play</b> button<img width="24" alt="Screenshot 2021-09-21 at 1 19 15 PM" src="https://user-images.githubusercontent.com/86282129/134136764-72c0f47e-6ecb-4c62-a562-804b68042fe5.png">
 * After running some automated commands and building gradle, your app will be installed on your connected device
   <img width="1012" alt="Screenshot 2021-06-29 at 6 59 36 PM" src="https://user-images.githubusercontent.com/86282129/123811062-5bec9b80-d90c-11eb-96e1-ee50dee125c5.png">